Terms of engagement with Afghanistan

 (iii) Ensure the displaced persons are not allowed to melt into the local population.

-(iv) Displaced persons camps should be made at the border and they be confined to them.
-This is necessary, as it will be difficult to distinguish who is a genuinely Internally Displaced Person or who may be TTP or other terrorists coming into Pakistan.
+(iv) The camps for displaced persons should be made at the border and they be confined to them.
+This is necessary, as it will be difficult to distinguish who is a genuinely internally-displaced person or who may be TTP or other terrorists coming into Pakistan.

-The Taliban’s military success, reports of splinter TTP groups based in Afghanistan reuniting backed by transnational militant groups will increase militancy, religious extremism and terrorism in Pakistan.
+Taliban’s military success and reports of splinter TTP groups based in Afghanistan backed by transnational militant groups’ reuniting will increase militancy, religious extremism and terrorism in Pakistan.
 There are also reports of transnational militant groups stepping up their activities along the Pak-Afghan border.

-(i) The internal and external funding of Madrassahs should be monitored and quarterly reports be laid before parliament.
+(i) The internal and external funding of madaris should be monitored and quarterly reports be laid before the parliament.

 (ii) The activities of sleeper cells and suspicious persons should be monitored.

-(iii) The sharing of information and coordination among the intelligence agencies, the Federation and provinces needs to be enhanced.
+(iii) The sharing of information and coordination between the intelligence agencies and the federation and provinces needs to be enhanced.

 (v) Pakistan should not allow the movement of imported arms for the Taliban through its territory.